sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     * - use_initial_surface
       - ``False``
       - if ``True`` uses the surface area of the initial geometry as prescribed surface
+    * - factor_curvature
+      - ``0.0``
+      - value of the regularization parameter for curvature regularization; needs to be non-negative
     * - factor_barycenter
       - ``0.0``
       - value of the regularization parameter for barycenter regularization; needs to be non-negative